Defiant in war and isolation, Hamas plays long game in Gaza - KTVZ

 Associated Press

-RAFAH, Gaza Strip (AP) — Each month, hundreds of trucks heavy with fuel, cement and other goods cross a plowed no man’s land between Egypt and the Gaza Strip — and Hamas becomes stronger.
-Hamas collects tens of millions of dollars a month in taxes and customs at the crossing in the border town of Rafah, according to estimates.
+RAFAH, Gaza Strip (AP) — Hundreds of trucks heavy with fuel, cement and other goods cross a plowed no man’s land between Egypt and the Gaza Strip each month — and Hamas becomes stronger.
+Hamas collects an estimated tens of millions of dollars a month in taxes and customs at the crossing in the border town of Rafah.
 Israel says it works with Egypt to supervise Rafah in return for quiet.
 But there’s more to it.
-After surviving four wars and a nearly 15-year blockade, Hamas has only become more resilient, and Israel has been forced to accept that its sworn enemy is here to stay.
+Hamas has only become more resilient after surviving four wars and a nearly 15-year blockade, and Israel has been forced to accept that its sworn enemy is here to stay.

 Comments